OpenNebula/website/content/product/cluster_configuration/san_storage/lvm/generic_guide.md

   ---------     (iSCSI + multipath)
 ```

-Alternatively, you can delegate front-end SAN operations to one or more specific hosts by setting the `BRIDGE_LIST` attribute in the System datastore.
-The front-end will then use one of the hosts in the list to proxy SAN operations.
-Note that only a reduced set of operations are initiated in the front-end, only for undeployed VMs.
+Alternatively, delegate front-end SAN operations to one or more specific hosts by setting the `BRIDGE_LIST` attribute in the System datastore.
+The front-end refers to one of the hosts in the list to proxy SAN operations.
+Only a reduced set of operations are initiated in the front-end, such as the ones intended for undeployed VMs.

 ## Troubleshooting